-ZQ Calibration command is used to calibrate DRAM Ron and ODT values.
-DDR3 SDRAM needs longer time to calibrate output driver and on-die termination circuits at initialization and relatively smaller time to perform periodic calibrations.
+ZQ Calibration command is used to calibrate DRAM $R{\rm ON}$ & ODT values.
+The device needs longer time to calibrate output driver and on-die termination circuits at initialization and relatively smaller time to perform periodic calibrations.

 ZQCL command is used to perform the initial calibration during power-up initialization sequence.
 This command may be issued at any time by the controller depending on the system environment.
-ZQCL command triggers the calibration engine inside the DRAM and once calibration is achieved the calibrated values are transferred from calibration engine to DRAM IO which gets reflected as updated output driver and on-die termination values.
+ZQCL command triggers the calibration engine inside the DRAM and, once calibration is achieved, the calibrated values are transferred from the calibration engine to DRAM IO, which gets reflected as updated output driver and on-die termination values.

-The first ZQCL command issued after reset is allowed a timing period of tZQinit to perform the full calibration and the transfer of values.
-All other ZQCL commands except the first ZQCL command issued after RESET is allowed a timing period of tZQoper.
+The first ZQCL command issued after reset is allowed a timing period of t{ZQinit} to perform the full calibration and the transfer of values.
+All other ZQCL commands except the first ZQCL command issued after reset are allowed a timing period of t{ZQoper} .